-ISU Extension and Outreach offers Certified Handlers Program March 11
+ISU Extension and Outreach offers certified handlers program March 11

-Fayette County will offer the Certified Handlers Continuing Instruction Course (CIC) Wednesday, March 11.
-The program will be shown across Iowa through the Iowa State University Extension Pesticide Safety Education Program (PSEP).
+Bremer County will offer the Certified Handlers Continuing Instruction Course (CIC) Wednesday, March 11.
+The program will be shown across Iowa through the Iowa State University Extension and Outreach Pesticide Safety Education Program (PSEP).

 The course will provide continuing instruction credit for certified handlers.
 Topics to be covered include safe handling and storage, personal protective equipment, laws and regulations, and secondary containment requirements.